 - What other options do you or your spouse have for accommodation and how quickly are these available?

 - Are there children that will be affected?
 If so, which parent will mostly look after the children?
 What kind of connections do the children have to the neighbourhood?
-For example, schools, friends and activities?
+For example, schools, friends and activities.

 There are also some legal considerations, including…

 - If you and your spouse were living in a family home it is important to remember that you are not giving up your right to claim a portion of the value of the home by moving out.
 Neither spouse can sell or mortgage the family home without the other spouse’s permission.
 Dividing the family home and other family property can be dealt with at a later time.
-For more information see Home and Property.

 - It is possible to apply to the court for an order for exclusive possession of the family home.
-For more information see Exclusive Possession of the Family Home.

 - Spouses are legally obligated to provide their spouse with the necessities of life (including a place to live) if that spouse does not have means of their own.
 Parents of a child have the same duty.

 - In cases where there is family violence different considerations apply.
 There are legal remedies available for victims of family violence concerning access to the family home.
-For more information see Safety.

-Money and Property
+Money & Property

-Couples handle their money and property in a variety of ways when they are together.
+Couples deal with their money and property in a variety of ways when they are together.
 When they first decide to live apart some couples will decide to continue to deal with their money in the same way they did when they were together.
-Depending on the circumstances this can allow both spouses and the children, if there are children, to be supported during this time of change.
+Depending on the circumstances, this can allow both spouses and the children, if there are children, to be supported during this time of change.
 This also gives spouses time to consider how they want to handle support issues in the long-term.

 For some couples some new decisions about money are required immediately.
-The way finances were handled in the past may no longer work after the couple separates, even in the short-term, for a variety of reasons.
+The way finances were handled in the past may no longer work after the couple separate, even in the short-term, for a variety of reasons.
 There may be concerns about a spouse wasting or jeopardizing family property.
 Each spouse may require access to money independent of the other.
 There may be new budgeting concerns as supporting two households is more expensive than one.

 At the same time, this is most likely not a good time to make final decisions about finances.
 Some things, like child support, will depend on where the children live most of the time and this may not yet be decided.
 Determining if a spouse is entitled to spousal support and, if so, how much and for how long can be very complex.
 As well, spouses may not have a good idea about what their expenses will end up being or if their income will change.
 For example, a spouse that was at home with the children may now decide they need to look for work outside the home.

 When deciding these matters it is important to remember that both spouses have a legal obligation to provide at least the necessities of life for their spouse if they have no other means.
 Both parents also have a legal obligation to support their children.
 The Child Support Guidelines can provide a good starting point.
 There are also Spousal Support Guidelines that can offer some guidance in determining an amount for spousal support, assuming that a person is entitled to spousal support.
-For more information see Child and Spousal Support.
+For more information see Support.